 In optimization-based meta learning, the focus shifts to how the optimization process itself can be improved to enable faster adaptation to new tasks.
 Unlike traditional methods, which use static hyperparameters (like a fixed learning rate), this approach tweaks the optimization procedure itself to ensure rapid learning.

-One of the strategies within this category is Bayesian meta learning, where uncertainty is introduced into the learning process.
+One of the strategies in this category is Bayesian meta-learning, in which uncertainty is introduced into the learning process.
 This helps the model learn which areas of the task space are most uncertain and require more exploration.
 For instance, when dealing with incomplete or noisy training data, Bayesian meta learning helps manage this uncertainty, guiding the model to make better decisions.

-Another common approach in optimization-based meta learning is the use of slow and fast weights, a concept inspired by the way the brain processes information at different speeds.
+Another common approach in optimization-based meta learning is the use of slow and fast weights, a concept inspired by the brain’s processing of information at different speeds.

-The model can assign different “importance” to different weights, adjusting faster to information that requires quicker learning and slower to more stable patterns.
+The model can assign different “importance” to other weights, adjusting faster to information that requires quicker learning and slower to more stable patterns.

 This method enables meta learning systems to adapt more efficiently to new tasks without requiring a complete retraining of the entire model.